oguzoglu/LibraryManagement/README.md

 - NLog
 - PostgreSql

 You can install them using the NuGet Package Manager or the dotnet CLI.
-For example:

 ### Migrations